ggenelot/damage-functions/README.md

-# damage-functions
+# Damage functions

-Repo to store my literature review on damage functions
+Repo to store my literature review on damage functions.
+It aims at providing an overview of the different damage functions that exist in Integrated Assessment Models.